rfmoz/tuptime/README.md

 - Its main purpose is only one thing, tracking all of the system startups/shutdowns and present that information to the user with the more understandable way.
 Don't have mail alerts when a milestones are reached or the limitation of keep the last n records.

-- Its written for avoid false startups registers, actually there are some issues with uptimed related to that.
-Sometimes happend on virtualized enviroments, servers with high load or when ntp are running.
-That was one of the points for start with this project.
+- Its written for avoid false startups registers, actually there are some issues with other alternatives related to that.
+This is an issue that sometimes happend on virtualized enviroments, servers with high load or when ntp are running.

+- It can report the whole life of the system or only a part of that life, closing the range between startups/shutdowns or timestamps.

 ### More information